bobbingwide/schunter/readme.txt

 Short code hunter.

 1. Searches for shortcodes in your WordPress website

+Planned features

 1. Allows selection of shortcodes to be registered
 1. Helps keep track of all known shortcodes

 == Installation ==
 1. Upload the contents of the schunter plugin to the `/wp-content/plugins/schunter' directory
 1. Activate the schunter plugin through the 'Plugins' menu in WordPress
+1. Use oik-batch to run the schunter logic

 == Frequently Asked Questions ==

+= What are the plugin dependencies? =

+schunter v0.0.1 is dependent upon oik or oik-lib
+It's designed to be run in batch mode using oik-batch which is something like WP-CLI.
+These plugins are available from github.

 == Screenshots ==
 1. schunter in action